-The Surveillance Utilization Review Section (SURS) identifies incorrect billing and potential overpayments.
-When an overpayment is identified, SURS does a provider review by reviewing records provided by the provider and discusses it with the provider.
-SURS primarily does desk reviews and can go on-site if requested by the provider.
+The Surveillance Utilization Review (SURS) identifies incorrect billing and potential overpayments.
+When an overpayment is identified, SURS does a provider audit by reviewing records provided by the provider and discusses it with the provider.
 The provider is sent a letter noting the findings and requesting recoupment of the overpayment, the timelines involved, and notification of fair hearing rights.
 SURS performs the necessary follow-up to ensure recovery.
-The SURS program integrity approach includes sampling new providers' claims in their new provider reviews to ensure the providers are claiming correctly.
+The Quality Assurance SURS program integrity approach includes sampling new providers' claims in their new provider reviews to ensure the providers are claiming correctly.
 For ongoing providers, they sample a specific provider's claims if their pattern of billing is significantly different than their peers or a referral is received.
-The frequency of SURS reviews is variable.
-Samples can be drawn in a number of different ways, depending on the number of claims billed.
-If a sample is used no statistical extrapolation is done, only the claims reviewed will be part of a recovery.
-The SURS Division develops review plans in which a sample of claims may be selected based on previous patterns of errors (follow-up reviews), referrals, and national trends.
+Samples are drawn in a number of different ways, depending on the number of claims billed.
+The Quality Assurance SURS Division has an auditor in the Audit Bureau Unit (separate from SURS), conduct a RAT STAT random sample when there are more than 500 claim lines.
+If there are fewer than 500 claim lines, then a probe or random sample is reviewed.
+The Quality Assurance SURS Division develops audit plans in which claims are sampled based on previous patterns of errors, the OIG reports, and CERT reviews.
 If a referral is received, a member's claims or a type of service across members could be reviewed.
-When an overpayment is identified, SURS issues a notification of the findings with resources used during the review, a request for repayment and the process and timelines for appeal.
+When an overpayment is identified, SURS issues a notification of the findings with resources used during the review., a request for repayment and the process and timelines for appeal.
 All overpayments are maintained in the departments Accounts Receivable Management System (ARMS).
 SURS works with the Business and Financial Service Division to monitor the recovery of funds from the provider.
 The Business and Financial Services division ensures that CMS is made whole for any remaining outstanding receivables in accordance with the required timelines checks the Fiscal ARMS system monthly to ensure payment is received from the provider.
 DDP staff monitors the implementation of the corrective action plan if one is implemented by the DDP program.